RonaldGarcia02/Predicting-Flight-Delays/README.md

 ## 🧾 File Outputs

-- `flights_with_pred.csv`:
+- `flights_with_pred reduced_for_git.csv`:
-  Contains the final dataset with model predictions (`prediction` = 0 or 1) and `prob_delayed` score for future deployment or visualization in Power BI.
+  Contains the final dataset with model predictions (`prediction` = 0 or 1) and `prob_delayed` score for future deployment or visualization in Power BI. reduced size for git.

-- `weather_lite/`:
+- `flightsjan2025.csv`:
-  Folder containing reduced NOAA ISD weather files for January 2025 (used in merging step).
+  CSV File containing all the original flight information used in the beginning of the notebook.

 - `noaa_weather_2025/`:
   Full set of NOAA weather files initially downloaded and processed.